 Insured persons and their family members will receive an “e-card” (social security card) which entitles them to medical care by practicing physicians, specialists, dentists and public hospitals who have a contract with the Austrian Insurance Companies (e.g. Lower Austrian Insurance Company).
 Services of private physicians and private hospitals are not covered by the public health insurance, but could be covered for the most part by an additional private health insurance.

 Austria’s valid currency is the Euro (€).
 Major credit cards are accepted in most places.
 You are required to present a valid identification with photo (passport, personal ID or a driver’s license) and your registration form (“Meldezettel”) in order to open a bank account.
 In Austria it is common practice to do nearly all banking transactions via internet.
 An easy way to get cash is the automatic teller machine (ATM), which is called “Bankomat” in Austria.
 You only need a cash card from your bank and a PIN code to use a “Bankomat”.

-- Living on campus: IST Austria offers Housing Services on campus, more information can be found here.
+- Living on campus: IST Austria offers Housing Services on campus.

 - General information on rental and acquisition of property in Austria

 Purchasing prices and rents may vary, depending on size, location, building standard, the available facilities and other factors.
 Most Austrian properties are not rented or sold privately, but through a real estate agent.
 There is a large number of real estate agents with a broad portfolio of properties.
 Real estate agents are not paid by the hour and are only entitled to fee if a contract is actually concluded.
 The fee (“Provision”) depends on the length of the rental contract: for contracts up to 3 years the fee amounts to 1 month rent, for contracts for more than 3 years the fee amounts to 2 months’ rent.
 Irrespective if a property is rented through a real estate agent or directly from the owner, rents are not negotiable.
 When buying a property, it needs to be considered that additional costs (taxes, fees etc.) for the purchase amount to about 10% of the properties retail price.

 - Living in Vienna: